What do Paralegals do?

 Although there are no hard rules on how to become a Paralegal, a prospective employer will value education.
 To become a paralegal, first complete your studies.

-To complete the study stage of your journey to becoming a paralegal, you can take the following path to gain paralegal qualifications.
+To complete the study stage of your journey to becoming a paralegal, you can take the following paths to gain paralegal qualifications.